-Paths can be constructed using a half-tray or full-tray technique (see page 40 for further explanation) and we have allowed for each construction style within this guide.
+Paths can be constructed using a half-tray or full-tray technique (see page 39 for further explanation) and we have allowed for each construction style within this guide.

 Advice: If the ground is soft, or the soil is a heavy clay, then it is worth lining the excavated path tray with a geotextile membrane.
 This will help to stop fines from the soil potentially contaminating the base aggregate and causing 'soft spots'.
 Where the ground is very soft and/or wet, you may also require a plastic geogrid to be laid on top of the geotextile.
-This will assist in strengthening the base layer further and better enable machinery to travel over the imported path base during the construction phase.
-Again, allowance has been made within this guide for paths using a geotextile and those using geotextile plus geogrid.
+This will assist in strengthening the base layer further and better enable machinery to travel over the imported path base material during the construction phase.
+Again, allowance has been made within this estimation guide for paths which use either a geotextile or a geotextile plus geogrid.